Key Quote

 Technique 2 — GENERATIONAL CONTRAST

-Sheila's statement directly challenges her father's view of workers as expendable (replaceable and disposable) economic units.
-Priestley uses the generational divide between Sheila and Mr Birling to structure the play's moral argument: the older generation (Birling, Mrs Birling) cannot change; the younger generation (Sheila, Eric) can.
+Sheila's statement directly challenges her father's view of workers as expendableexpendable — Considered replaceable or disposable; not valued as permanent economic units.
+Priestley uses the generational dividegenerational divide — The difference in values and attitudes between older and younger people between Sheila and Mr Birling to structure the play's moral argument: the older generation (Birling, Mrs Birling) cannot change; the younger generation (Sheila, Eric) can.
 This positions the 1945 audience to see themselves reflected in the younger characters — capable of building a better society.

 Sheila's language is notably simpler than the Inspector's or her father's: 'they're people' is an unpretentious statement of basic humanity.
-This stylistic simplicity suggests that moral truth is not complex — it is the older generation's elaborate justifications for inequality that are complicated.
+This stylistic simplicitystylistic simplicity — Using plain, direct language to convey a powerful message suggests that moral truth is not complex — it is the older generation's elaborate justifications for inequality that are complicated.
 Goodness, Priestley implies, is straightforward; evil requires explanation.

 Key Words